luke-cheng/predictablywrong/README.md

 ### Step-by-Step Guide

 1. **Submit Questions**: Click the three dots in the top right corner of any post and select "Submit Question" to add your own questions
-2. **Vote & Predict**: Cast your honest vote AND predict what the average will be
+2. **Share Opinion & Predict**: Share your honest opinion AND predict what the average will be
-3. **Wait for Results**: Let others vote and make their predictions
+3. **Wait for Results**: Let others share their opinions and make their predictions
 4. **Check Your Accuracy**: Return later to see how well you predicted the crowd's opinion

 ### Where to Play